akashacms/akashacms-website/documents/documents/extensions.html.md

 * `xyzzy.html.ejs` - Process with EJS engine
 * `xyzzy.html.md` - Process with Markdown
-* `xyzzy.html.kernel` - Process with Kernel engine (asynchronous)
+* `xyzzy.html.ejs.md` - Process first with Markdown, then with EJS
 * `xyzzy.html` - No processing

-Additionally, if a partial is requested from an EJS template, do not use a `.kernel` template.
-EJS does not support asynchronous functions, whereas the Kernel engine is asynchronous.

 ## Mahabhuta - jQuery style processing

 Earlier "the Mahabhuta engine" was mentioned without explanation.
-This is an experimental method for using jQuery functions to manipulate the HTML of a website.
-It lets you run jQuery DOM manipulations of the HTML, but on the server.
-This is a big idea - too big for this little section of this page.
+This is a method for using jQuery functions to manipulate the HTML of a website.
+Running jQuery DOM manipulations of the HTML, on the server and not in the web browser, is a big idea - too big for this little section of this page.

-Mahabhuta processing occurs on the `xyzzy.html` step of processing the file.
+Mahabhuta processing occurs is run several times while processing the file.
 It remains to be verified whether Mahabhuta works for `xyzzy.php` files.

 For more information see [The Mahabhuta templating engine for AkashaCMS](mahabhuta.html)